greelogix/kpayment/Readme.md

 - KFAST: disabled
 - Apple Pay: disabled

+**Note:**
+- **For Testing:** KNET test environment does NOT require any credentials.
+You can test payments without configuring these fields.
+- **For Production:** You must configure all credentials provided by your acquiring bank.
-**Note:** Settings will also be automatically created when you first visit the admin settings page at `/admin/kpayment/settings`.
+- Settings will also be automatically created when you first visit the admin settings page at `/admin/kpayment/settings`.

 ### Step 4: Seed Payment Methods